michalisfrangos/gettingandcleaningdataProject/CodeBook.md

 - Each signal below has a correspodning signal for 'mean' and 'standard deviation'
 - Also for each signal below the notation '-XYZ' is used to denote 3-axial signals in the X, Y or Z directions.
-- tBodyAcc-XYZ            # standard gravity units 'g'
+- tBodyAcc-XYZ          # standard gravity units 'g';normalized and bounded in [-1,1]
-- tGravityAcc-XYZ         # standard gravity units 'g'
+- tGravityAcc-XYZ       # standard gravity units 'g';normalized and bounded in [-1,1]
-- tBodyAccJerk-XYZ        # standard gravity units 'g'
+- tBodyAccJerk-XYZ      # standard gravity units 'g';normalized and bounded in [-1,1]
-- tBodyGyro-XYZ           # radians/second
+- tBodyGyro-XYZ         # radians/second            ;normalized and bounded in [-1,1]
-- tBodyGyroJerk-XYZ       # radians/second
+- tBodyGyroJerk-XYZ     # radians/second            ;normalized and bounded in [-1,1]
-- tBodyAccMag             # standard gravity units 'g'
+- tBodyAccMag           # standard gravity units 'g';normalized and bounded in [-1,1]
-- tGravityAccMag          # standard gravity units 'g'
+- tGravityAccMag        # standard gravity units 'g';normalized and bounded in [-1,1]
-- tBodyAccJerkMag         # standard gravity units 'g'
+- tBodyAccJerkMag       # standard gravity units 'g';normalized and bounded in [-1,1]
-- tBodyGyroMag            # radians/second
+- tBodyGyroMag          # radians/second            ;normalized and bounded in [-1,1]
-- tBodyGyroJerkMag        # radians/second
+- tBodyGyroJerkMag      # radians/second            ;normalized and bounded in [-1,1]
-- fBodyAcc-XYZ            # standard gravity units 'g'
+- fBodyAcc-XYZ          # standard gravity units 'g';normalized and bounded in [-1,1]
-- fBodyAccJerk-XYZ        # standard gravity units 'g'
+- fBodyAccJerk-XYZ      # standard gravity units 'g';normalized and bounded in [-1,1]
-- fBodyGyro-XYZ           # radians/second
+- fBodyGyro-XYZ         # radians/second            ;normalized and bounded in [-1,1]
-- fBodyAccMag             # standard gravity units 'g'
+- fBodyAccMag           # standard gravity units 'g';normalized and bounded in [-1,1]
-- fBodyAccJerkMag         # standard gravity units 'g'
+- fBodyAccJerkMag       # standard gravity units 'g';normalized and bounded in [-1,1]
-- fBodyGyroMag            # radians/second
+- fBodyGyroMag          # radians/second            ;normalized and bounded in [-1,1]
-- fBodyGyroJerkMag        # radians/second
+- fBodyGyroJerkMag      # radians/second            ;normalized and bounded in [-1,1]

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.